University of Florida Homepage

 • Download & Review the Interactive Enrollment Request Form: PSY4970 Enrollment Request Form

-Determine Enrollment Credits
+Determine Credits

 Submit Enrollment Documents

-• Completed PSY4970 Enrollment Request Form AND
+• Submit PSY4970 Enrollment Request Form and typed Proposal (7–8+ pages, APA style)

-Approval for Enrollment
+Approval

-Senior Thesis Defense Process and Awarding Honors
+Senior Thesis Defense & Awarding Honors

 Before the Defense